With Zod

 }

-Always use the typed client package for your validator:
+Always import from the typed client package to avoid dual-package hazards:

-// ✅ CORRECT: Import everything from typed client package
+// ✅ PRIMARY: Import everything from typed client package

 import { z, message, rpc, wsClient } from "@ws-kit/client/zod";

-// Also correct: Import schemas from validator package
+// ✅ ALSO VALID: Import schemas from validator, client from typed package

 import { z, message, rpc } from "@ws-kit/zod";